-However, the IFIT model is resilient and can naturally adapt if conditions worsen.
-First, its cohesive local leadership platforms work in local conditions and deliver impact locally.
+The IFIT model is built for adaptation to major global events and structural changes in the countries and regions of engagement, even severe and unpredictable ones that would otherwise close off access.
+First, IFIT's cohesive local leadership platforms work in local conditions and deliver impact locally.
 As such, they depend far less on staff travel than other organisational models.
-Second, in IFIT's local and global activities, the Institute is long accustomed to carrying out collective analysis, advice and strategic planning by secure email, phone, and videoconference technologies.
+Second, the Institute is long accustomed to carrying out collective analysis, advice and strategic planning by secure email, phone, and video-conference technologies.
 Third, as the number of internationals based in or travelling to fragile and conflict-affected states plummets, IFIT's model which places emphasis on high-value, local-insider knowledge will become even more indispensable in identifying both new conflict risks and new conflict resolution opportunities.

-Bearing this in mind, we envisage becoming "even more local" and "even more collaborative" in the context of the pandemic.
+Bearing this in mind, we envisage becoming "even more local" and "even more collaborative" in the years to come.